NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

 ```
   * The json format for `output_variables` has been updated to included information about the variables, headers and their units  as key-value pairs.
   * The `output_header_fields` item is deprecated and a warning log message is added when the `output_variables` are provided in the new format and the `output_header_fields` specified.
+  * A `units` item is added that is used to report output variable values, if the conversion is successful.
+The item is optional.
   * An `index` item is added to the realization config for the `output_variables` to enable querying specific index of output variables that are array-based.
+THe item is optional.

 ```
 "global": {